Jennifer Clark

 That's all the jury needed to know, really.

-On February 4th, 2011, after less than an hour of deliberation, the jury returns with a verdict they found her guilty
+On February 4th, 2011, after less than an hour of deliberation, the jury returns with a verdict.
+They found her guilty.

-Just overwhelmed and happy all, you know,
+I was happy.
+It just overwhelmed and happy all, you know,

 that it was finally over, that they got justice.
+He got justice.

 The judge sentences Jennifer to life in prison plus 60 years.

+Those close to Donald hope that his story will serve as a warning to others.
 I think that's what you run into with men most of the time is that they don't want to admit that they're a victim of abuse.

+It's always haunted me a little bit.
+Was there more that could have been done to protect him?
 And after this, you know, I always tell men and women, you know, the story about Donald.

 I tell them, you need to get out of the house because you never know what somebody's capable of.
+The term that it gets better with time is not true.

+a little easier maybe, but you still think about him every day.
 But we still get up and go on because that's what he would want us to do.

+Donald and Jennifer's sons were raised by Brenda Maddox.
 Jennifer and Michael's son was adopted by a local family.

 Michael is serving his life sentence at Smith State Prison in Glenville, Georgia.